MINOS: A Multimodal Evaluation Model for Bidirectional Generation Between Image and Text: Conclusion

 \section{Conclusion}

-In this work, we first collect and construct a large-scale, general-purpose multimodal evaluation dataset: Minos-Corpus.
-Minos-Corpus comprises 124k multimodal evaluation samples spanning six common tasks and 16 datasets, covering both image-to-text and text-to-image settings.
-Each sample is accompanied by GPT-generated evaluation outputs, and a subset of 48k samples includes high-quality human annotations.
-Based on Minos-Corpus, we propose a training strategy that incorporates Data Selection and Balance, Evaluation Comparison, and Alignment techniques to develop Minos, a 7B-scale multimodal evaluation model.
-Averaged across all benchmark tasks, Minos achieves state-of-the-art (SoTA) performance among all open-source evaluation models built on a 7B backbone, and even outperforms several larger-scale open-source and proprietary models.
-Notably, on tasks such as text-to-image generation, Minos surpasses all models across scales, including GPT-4o.
+In this work, we first collect and construct a high-quality, general multimodal evaluation dataset: \minosfinal. \minosfinal comprises multimodal evaluation samples spanning 6 common tasks and 15 datasets, covering both image-to-text and text-to-image settings.
+Each sample is accompanied by evaluation analysis and score after strict quality control process.
+We further apply more strict filtering to obtain the high-quality evaluation preference dataset Minos-DPO-5.8K.
+We build our multimodal evaluation model Minos with supervised finetuning on \minosfinal and dpo alignment on Minos-DPO-5.8K.
+Averaged across all benchmark tasks, Minos achieves state-of-the-art (SoTA) performance among all open-source evaluation models, and even outperforms several closed-source models.
+Extensive experimental results demonstrate that the quality, task diversity of evaluation data, preference alignment, and evaluation analysis supervision together contribute to improved evaluation capability in evaluation MLLMs.